Review of Doctor Who ‘Carnival of Monsters’ (Series 10)

 Overall the serial is a mixture of period drama, fantasy and science fiction that takes the audience on several small adventures.
 The strength of this story lies in the elaborate plot which feels quite innovative and fresh.

 For more information about the classic series of ‘Doctor Who’ visit:www.bbc.co.uk/doctorwho/classic

 For more information about the ‘Doctor Who’ DVDs visit: www.bbcshop.com

-DVD & image credit: BBCTagged in: doctor who, katy manning
+DVD & image credit: BBCTagged in: doctor who, Doctor Who 50th anniversary, katy manning

 Latest from Independent journalists on Twitter